oplS15projects/Racket-QA/Test-Automation/readme.md

-If you want the test results to be emailed, you can check the "Notify?" check box and configure a mailing list by clicking "Select Mailing List..." button.
+If you want the results to be emailed after the execution of an auto-test, you can check the "Notify?" check box and configure a mailing list by clicking "Select Mailing List..." button.
 After the execution of each file, an email containing the test result will be sent out to the addresses in the mailing list you have chosen.

 ![UI_email](images/documentation/ui_email.png)